 Explaining the Lower of Cost or Market Rule in Context

-Sections below explain and illustrate the lower of cost or market rule, showing how it works for reporting inventory assets and some securities holdings.
-Note that the term appears in context with related terms and concepts, from the fields of accounting, finance, and market analysis.
-LCM contextual terms appearing here include:
+Sections below explain and illustrate the Lower of Cost or Market rule (LCM), showing how it works for reporting inventory assets and some holdings in marektable securities, in context with related terms and concepts from accounting, finance, and market analysis, emphasizing three themes:

 - What is the Lower of Cost or Market LCM rule?